 OVERVIEW: This funder supports efforts in Guilford County, North Carolina, in the areas of education, children, families, homelessness, and economic development.
-Unsolicited applications are not accepted.
+It does not accept unsolicited applications.

 FUNDING AREAS: Education innovation, family empowerment, homelessness solutions, economic development, learning enrichment

-IP TAKE: Here’s a funder that’s interested in a lot more than just grantmaking.
+IP TAKE: This is a funder that is interested in a lot more than just grantmaking.
 Phillips has been increasingly involved in impact investing and educating other local groups about ways to reshape philanthropy through it.

 PROFILE: The Phillips Foundation is a private family foundation based in Greensboro, North Carolina.
+It seeks to “steward every dollar for good.”
 It was founded in 2002, fully endowed by 2014, and is the legacy of the real estate entrepreneur Kermit G. Phillips II, who supported several charities during his lifetime.
 The current trustees focus grantmaking on Guilford County, North Carolina.

-Grants from Phillips focus on education innovation, family empowerment, homelessness solutions, economic development, and learning enrichment.
+Grants from Phillips prioritize education innovation, family empowerment, homelessness solutions, economic development, and learning enrichment.
 Education grants seek to bring national models to Guilford County and to support new magnet school models.
 Family empowerment grants support pilot programs like United Way’s Family Success Center.

 Homelessness is a big cause for Phillips, which recently helped grant partners achieve a 98 percent reduction in local chronic homelessness.
 Partners Ending Homelessness and Youth Villages have received Phillips grants.
 Partners Ending Homelessness is a collaborative network of over 40 partners, and Phillips gave an initial $1 million one-year grant to launch its Housing First Initiative.

 Economic development grants have supported the Downtown Greenway and the Tanger Center for the Performing Arts.
-Learning enrichment grants support children’s healthy development and have gone to the Greensboro Children’s Museum and the Salvation Army Boys & Girls Club.
-Unfortunately for grantseekers, this foundation does not accept unsolicited grant applications.
+Learning enrichment grants support children’s healthy development and have supported the Greensboro Children’s Museum and the Salvation Army Boys & Girls Club.
+Unfortunately for grant seekers, this foundation does not accept unsolicited grant applications.